arangodb/docs/3.7/drivers/java-reference-serialization.md

 ## Disable type hints

-Java Velocypack library automatically adds a type hint field (named `_class` by default) to help figure out the correct class to instantiate during the deserialization phase.
-This feature can be disabled, eg. in case you want to use custom deserializers, in the following way:
+The Java VelocyPack library automatically adds a type hint field (named `_class` by default) to help figure out the correct class to instantiate during the deserialization phase.
+In case you want to use custom deserializers, this feature can be disabled in the following way:

 ```java
 ArangoDB arangoDB = new ArangoDB.Builder()